dennismolund/WhenTheFireFades/README.md

 # When the Fire Fades

 When the Fire Fades is a web-based social deduction game for exactly five players.
 Two hidden shapeshifters try to snuff out the campfire while three humans fight to keep it alive by completing missions across five escalating rounds.
-This repository contains an ASP.NET Core MVC application with SignalR-powered real-time communication and an Entity Framework Core data layer that powers the experience.
+The solution is organised according to Clean Architecture: the `Domain` project owns the core game rules, `Application` coordinates use cases, `Infrastructure` hosts technical concerns such as persistence and SignalR hubs, and the `Web` project delivers the ASP.NET Core MVC experience.

 ## Table of contents
 - [Game overview](#game-overview)